jacymarmaduke/jacymarmaduke.github.io/about.md

 I’m looking for opportunities where I can take a creative and collaborative approach to data analysis that centers customer and client experience, whether in a full-time capacity or as a freelancer.

-Fun facts about me: I'm a twin, I have an orange cat named Arthur who's known to convert self-professed feline-haters, and I divide most of my free time between cooking, computer games and horror movies.
+Fun facts about me: I'm a twin, I have an orange cat named Arthur who's known to convert self-professed feline-haters, and I'm always up for karaoke.